- Published on

 - Go the Lambda and refresh.

-trigger is enabled.
+API Gatewaytrigger is enabled.
 Click on the API Gateway to check the configuration

 Now that the API Gateway is integrated, let's call it.
-Go to Postman
+Go to Postman and create a POST method with the Invoke URL and body containing sentence parameter.

 Automating deployment to Lambda using Github Actions